Feature Fusion for Online Mutual Knowledge Distillation: Experiments

 \textbf{Ablation Study:} In FFL, we have taken a step forward from previous researches by introducing the fusion module (FM) and the mutual knowledge distillation (MKD) which is composed of the ensemble KD (EKD) and the fusion KD (FKD).
 We are going to show the efficacy of our proposed methodology through an ablation study in this part.
 Experiments were repeated 10 times on the CIFAR-100 dataset with two sub-networks based on ResNet-32 architecture.
 The numbers in Table \ref{table:FFL_ablation} represent the top-1 test error rate.

 In the table, case A corresponds to our full FFL model, while case B is where the features are averaged like in DualNet instead of using our fusion module (FM).
-As expected, the error rates of the fused classifier and the sub-network classifier increase around $0.5\%p$ and $0.4\%p$ respectively.
+As expected, the error rates of the fused classifier and the sub-network classifier increase around $0.5\%$ and $0.4\%$ respectively.
+This is because FFL can learn by the point-wise weighted gradient that flows in the FM, acting as a gate for each feature in the concatenated feature map.
 Next two rows, case C and D are the cases where we remove the effect of EKD and the FKD sequentially.
-Without EKD (case C), the error rates of the fused and the sub-network classifiers increase by around $1.5\%p$ and $1.3\%p$ respectively, and EKD seems to have more influence on the fused one.
+Without EKD (case C), the error rates of the fused and the sub-network classifiers increase by around $1.5\%$ and $1.3\%$ respectively, and EKD seems to have more influence on the fused one.
 When we additionally got rid of FKD (case D), the performance of the sub-network classifier shows a sharp decline compared to that of the fused classifier.
 This can be interpreted that the FKD has a significant impact on the performance of the sub-networks.